AlternativeFFFF/Alt-F4/submissions/fluidic-power/fluidic-power.md

 ### Why is it hard?

-Vanilla Factorio's electricity is ideal - there's no resistance in the wires.
+Vanilla Factorio's electricity is ideal - meaning there no resistance in the wires.
 Your electrical grid can transmit infite power over infinite distances indefinitely.
 It's almost like they strung cryogenically cooled [super-conductors](https://en.wikipedia.org/wiki/Superconductivity) to the cheap small wooden power poles.
-This works very well for the constraints of the game and fits most play-styles perfectly.
+This works very well for the goals and constraints of the game and fits most play-styles perfectly.
 However, there's always been a few players looking for more of a challange who wondered if electricity could be made [more realistic](https://forums.factorio.com/viewtopic.php?t=68761).

-Modding capabilities limited
-when connected with copper - power flows can only have three wires power can only be manipulated through accus and EEIs, which does not have wire connections - compound entities needed
+Players who want use transformers to avoid some kind of voltage drop over distance.

+Recreating realistic electricity in (arguably) out of scope for vanilla Factorio - so it's up to mods to fill this slightly sadistic niche.
+Factorio mods can only modify [certain aspects](https://lua-api.factorio.com/next/) of the game and these options on how to mod electricity is very limited.
+Therefore modders have come up with some interesting workarounds.
+One of the main problems that once power poles are connected by copper wire the game will automatically transfer electricity internally, and it cannot be changed.
+The only real access to the power network is to artificially supply or drain electricity by using an [Electric Energy Interface](https://wiki.factorio.com/Prototype/ElectricEnergyInterface) - which is an modding tool.

-Realistic electicity would result in magnitudes more calculations required, which is why the Rseding91 had the following to say a few years ago after someone asked for [voltage drop](https://en.wikipedia.org/wiki/Voltage_drop) to be implemented.
+It's possible to manually remove the copper cables from the power poles to manually handle electricity flow, but it will always also remove the visual copper connection which looks odd.
+And that can still leave you to calculate the the transfer of power yourself in the mod and artifically manage the power network, but calculations done in the mod will always be orders of magnitude slower than the game calculating it itself.
+Which is why the Factorio developer Rseding91 had the following to say a few years ago after someone asked for [voltage drop](https://en.wikipedia.org/wiki/Voltage_drop) to be implemented.

 {
     quote: